 2. Inelastic deformation – The object does not return to its original shape, it stays deformed.

-The higher the force, the greater the amount of deformation.
-This is why when you pull a rubber band further, it stretches out further the more you pull it.
+The greater the force applied, the more an object deforms.
+For instance, the more you pull a rubber band, the further it stretches.
 However, after applying too much force, the object cannot return to its original shape.
 We call this point the elastic limit.